Zag-Research/Zag-Smalltalk/Documentation/Execution.md

 | process   | pointer to the current process            |
 | context   | pointer to the current context            |
 | extra     | multi-purpose value                       |
 The result type is mostly irrelevant, because none of these functions ever return; they always exit via a tail-call.
-Usually this is to the next threaded word (in this case, skipping the literal object to push) unless this threaded word is a return or a call/send.
-When going to the next threaded word, we also need to bump the `pc` past that address (in this case, also skipping the object).
+Usually this is to the next threaded word unless this threaded word is a return or a call/send.
+When going to the next threaded word, we also need to bump the `pc` past that address.
 Note that the `sp` parameter that we pass is the `newSp` value because we just pushed something onto the stack.
 The `process.check` is an inline function that checks if we are in single-step mode, otherwise continuing to the next word.
 ## The stack and Contexts

 The native stack is only used when calling non-Smalltalk functions.
 All Smalltalk stack frames (Contexts) are implemented in a Smalltalk linked list of `Context` objects.
 They are initially allocated on the Smalltalk stack which resides at the beginning of a Process.
 If the stack becomes too deep, the Contexts will be spilled to the Process' Nursery arena (and potentially to the Global arena).
 There are a few other conditions (such as returning `thisContext` from a method) that similarly cause the `Context` (and ones it links to) to be spilled to the heap.